Tuning Method Solutions

 Note: The goal for slur up exercise 14.2 is for the lower note of the interval in each pair to be 14 cents below equal temperament with the upper note at equal temperament.
 Pitch flexibility is necessary in tuning using just intonation.
 If this is difficult, are you making tone production adjustments in both vowel shape and air speed?
 This test assumes that all harmonic tunings pass their tests.

+The beginning of a note can be distorted and/or the note can be distorted after the initial attack with a split tone, sometimes referred to as croaking.
 The most common problem in unclear articulation is related to an unbalanced tip section and is most often related to the common problem of a dip behind the tip.
-See Test 1 in Fundamental Tunings.
-Also see Knife Techniques, pg.
-15 of the Quick Guide to Bassoon Reed Tuning and Adjustment Techniques.
+It can also be related to an unbalanced reed affecting individual notes.